Ground-breaking ceremony in Hoogstede: Thyssengas begins work on the cross-border hydrogen pipeline between the Netherlands and Germany

-Ground-breaking ceremony in Hoogstede: Thyssengas begins realisation of the cross-border hydrogen pipeline between the Netherlands and Germany.
-From natural gas to hydrogen - the conversion of one of the first cross-border hydrogen pipelines between Vlieghuis in the Netherlands and Ochtrup in Münsterland starts in Hoogstede.
-Thyssengas celebrates the ground-breaking ceremony with representatives from politics, local authorities and business.
+From natural gas to hydrogen – work is beginning in Hoogstede on one of the first cross-border hydrogen pipelines, linking Vlieghuis in the Netherlands with Ochtrup in the Münsterland region.
+ThyssenGas is marking the ground-breaking ceremony with representatives from politics, local authorities and the business community.

 Ground-breaking ceremony for the Vlieghuis-Ochtrup H2 pipeline, from left to right: Reinhold Hilbers, Member of the State Parliament of Lower Saxony, Albert Stegemann, Member of the German Bundestag, Dr Thomas Becker, Commercial Director of Thyssengas GmbH, Frank Rathlev, Head of Operations at Thyssengas GmbH, Dennis Quardt, Project Manager for the Vlieghuis-Ochtrup H2 pipeline at Thyssengas GmbH, Ralf Hilmes, Head of Economic Development Department for the County of Bentheim